Consult this calendar for information about deadlines associated with registration.

-Using the online schedule of classes you can search class listings in several ways.
+With the online schedule of classes you can search class listings in several ways.
 You can define your criteria in the Search All Schedules of Classes.
-If you know you are looking for something more specific you can begin your search in a specific subsection such as Baccalaureate Core Schedules or Undergraduate Schedules by Subject.
-Once you’ve defined your criteria and located the course/courses that you are interested in make note of the CRN for registration purposes.
+For example, you can search in a specific subsection such as Baccalaureate Core Schedules or Undergraduate Schedules by Subject.
+Once you’ve defined your criteria and located the course or courses that you are interested in, make a note of the CRN for registration purposes.

 Watch our Searching for Baccalaureate Core Courses video tutorial or go straight to the baccalaureate core courses section of the general catalog.

-Visit the campus accessibility site maintained by Disability Access Services and learn the about the accessibility of buildings on campus.
+Visit the Disability Access Services website to enquire about accessibility of buildings on campus.

-Find courses schedulede over the previous two years in the online catalog archives.
+Find courses scheduled over the previous two years in the online catalog archives.

 PDFs of all past schedules of classes are available in ScholarsArchive@OSU at http://ir.library.oregonstate.edu/xmlui/handle/1957/2049.